brewos-io/web/docs/hardware/Specification.md

 **Purpose:** Provides stable, low-drift reference for NTC temperature measurements.
 Using 3.3V rail directly as ADC reference couples LDO/buck thermal drift into readings.

-**⚠️ CRITICAL (v2.24): The LM4040 MUST be buffered by an op-amp.** Without the buffer, the reference voltage collapses under load, causing complete temperature sensing failure.
+**Design Note:** The LM4040 is buffered by an op-amp to prevent voltage collapse under load.

 ```
 ┌────────────────────────────────────────────────────────────────────────────────┐
 │                  PRECISION ADC VOLTAGE REFERENCE (BUFFERED)                     │
-│                        ⚠️ v2.24 CRITICAL DESIGN FIX                            │
 ├────────────────────────────────────────────────────────────────────────────────┤
 │                                                                                 │
 │      3.3V Rail                                                                  │